 The best way to discover encumbrances on a property’s title is to enlist the help of a title insurance company.
 The company will do a thorough search of local land records to find any encumbrances on the title, and will research any land use encumbrances that may exist.
 This way, you can decide whether or not you want to move forward with the purchase.

 If you do decide to move forward with the purchase, it’s important to protect yourself from encumbrances that may be discovered as a result of past fraud, filing errors, etc. This is what title insurance is for.
 Title insurance protects you from claims on your property’s title due to encumbrances that could surface at any time.
 For more information about home title insurance in the Delmarva area, contact Colony Title Associates today.

 About Colony Title Associates:

-Founded in 1995, Colony Title Group handles in excess of 2000 real estate closings per year in the central Maryland area.
+Founded in 1995, Colony Title Group handles in excess of 2000 real estate closings in Washington DC and the Delmarva area every year.
 The founder Tee Tillman has over 23 years experience in the title and real estate law fields.
 Colony handles closings for several lenders, including banks, credit unions and mortgage brokers.
 Colony is the preferred choice for many real estate brokers in the Baltimore area.
 If you have any questions concerning issues that Baltimore title insurance protects you from, feel free to contact us at 410 884-1160 or visit ColonyTitle.com today!